-The academic system in Manipal aims at continuously evaluating students through the semester.
+Manipal Institute of Technology, being a renowned destination of academic excellence, aims to shape its students to ace their career.
+The academic system in Manipal follows a routine of continuously evaluating students throughout each semester.
 Here is a comprehensive list of everything you should know about studying in Manipal.

 - Engineering Physics

 - Physics Lab